 If you are the victim of a robbery, go to the police to report the theft and to get a police statement to present to your insurance company.
 Say ‘Quiero poner una acta de un robo’ (I want to report a robbery).
 You may have to write up the report yourself, then present it for an official stamp and signature.

-Photocopies or photos of original passports, visas and air tickets and careful records of credit-card numbers are invaluable during replacement procedures.
-Replacement passport applications are usually referred to the home country, so it helps to have someone back home with a copy of passport details.
+Photocopies or photos of original passports, visas and air tickets and careful records of credit card numbers are invaluable during replacement procedures.
+Replacement passport applications are usually referred to the home country, so it helps to have someone back home with a copy of your passport details.

 Hundreds of people drown each year at Central America’s beaches.
-Of these, 80% are caused by riptides – strong currents that pull the swimmer out to sea.
+Of these, the vast majority of fatalities are caused by riptides – strong currents that pull the swimmer out to sea.
 They can occur even in waist-deep water.
 The best advice: ask about conditions before entering the water.
 If it’s dangerous, don’t tempt the ocean.

 Carriers of the International Student Identity Card (ISIC; www.isic.org) can get very good discounts on travel insurance, as well as discounted air tickets.

-Most countries in Central America use plug type A or B, the same as is used in the United States.
-In Belize, you may come across type G plugs.
+Most countries in Central America use plug type A or B, the same as is used in the USA.
+In Belize you may come across type G plugs.
 Voltage varies between 110v and 220v.
-For more information see www.worldstandards.org.

 Embassies & Consulates